 During the fire alarm repair, there was a fire drill.

 Amanda was asked by Patty Murray to participate on another Zoom meeting.
-We have discovered that our daycare is one of the tip ones in the area.
+We have discovered that our daycare is one of the top ones in the area.

 The staff is working very well together and have done a lot of work.